 This is the type of sander which can be used to help felt the wet fibers.
 It should be one of the type which has no dust extractor.

-Cover the Project with Bubble-Wrap and a Thick Sheet of Clear Plastic if Using a Palm Sander
+25. Cover the Project With Bubble Wrap and a Thick Sheet of Clear Plastic (if Using the Palm Sander)

 Sand the project with the palm sander until the fibers no longer move under your fingers.

 26. Second Option: Felt With a Bamboo Mat and Rolling Pin

 27. Once Felted, Mark a Circle in the Top Layer

 Mark a small hole in the top layer.